Women's Prison Massacre: Review

-AllMovie reviewed the film saying "For even the most jaded fans of the genre, Women's Prison Massacre is as entertaining and arousing as autopsy footage.
+AllMovie reviewed the film saying: "For even the most jaded fans of the genre, Women's Prison Massacre is as entertaining and arousing as (an) autopsy footage.
 As unpleasant as it is, though, the film doesn't begin to approach the depths reached by Mattei's previous effort (Violence in a Women's Prison (1982)) which features the same cast, crew, and basic plot."